Product Requirements Document (PRD)

 deflection, or handoff logic are handled from the prompt layer only.

-Content audit required before build (see OQ-01).
+documentation.
+Content audit required before build (see OQ-01) — only content already

 M3 — Progressive qualification